 This leaves us with pools, ASICs and cloud mining.
-If you’re not willing to invest heavily in mining, your best bet could be to get a cloud mining rig.
+If you’re not willing to put a lot of money into setting up a mining operation, your best bet could be to get a cloud mining rig.
 These are relatively low cost, require no hardware knowledge to get started, no extra electricity bills, and you won’t end up with a machine you can’t sell when bitcoin mining is no longer profitable.

 The rising costs of mining effectively and competing against large mining pools have made it harder for the hobbyist to profit on mining bitcoin.

-It's virtually impossible to mine enough bitcoin to recoup your initial investment in equipment and electricity.
+It's virtually impossible to mine enough bitcoin to recoup your initial cost of equipment and electricity.
 But if you’re not so concerned about making a buck, you could have fun panning for this cool currency.